The Most Dangerous Roads in the World

 Canning Stock Route, Australia

 This road certainly doesn’t offer much in the way of views.
 There’s dust, dust, and more dust, and hardly any road signs to point you in the right direction.
-This 1,850 kilometre-long track in Western Australia is regarded as the world’s most remote road, and you’ll need three weeks to drive it from start to finish.
+This remote 1,850 kilometre-long track in Western Australia is regarded as one of the most dangerous roads in the world, and you’ll need three weeks to drive it from start to finish.
 Doing this road trip during the warmer months is almost impossible due to the searing heat, and drivers are advised to travel in multi-vehicle convoys.
 The road is in a bad state of repair, which is why drivers are urged to leave room not just for food and drink, but for spare parts, too.

 Don’t miss our ultimate roadside emergency guide.